Commercial Advisory Committee

 Fred currently holds a portfolio of non-executive director roles in both the public and private sectors and is Chair of the Audit and Risk Assurance Committee of two SE based local authority trading companies (LATCs), engaged in construction, regeneration and place making.

-Andy currently holds the role of Pro-Chancellor, following their appointment to the Board in February 2017.
+Andy currently holds the role of Pro-Chancellor, following their appointment to the Board in February 2017 and having served as Deputy Chair of the Board of Governors for three years.
 Andy is a graduate of Oxford University, a chartered accountant and for 30 years enjoyed an executive career mainly in the retail sector, having had roles as finance director and chief executive of several companies including Selfridges, Mothercare and Co-operative Retail Services.

 For the last 12 years, Andy has had a portfolio of chairing and non-executive directorships across commercial, public and charity sectors, including GHD Group, Fortnum and Mason and Myton Hospice.